 15. Hold Period

 An investor’s “hold period” is the amount of time that they plan to hold a property before they sell it.
-Although it varies by deal, it is common for commercial holding periods to be in the range of 5-10 years.
+Although it varies by deal, it is common for commercial real estate holding periods to be in the range of 5-10 years.

 16. General Partner

-In a real estate syndication, the General Partner is one of two groups investors.
+In a commercial real estate syndication, the General Partner is one of two groups investors.
 In their role, they are responsible for the identification, selection, financing, and management of the commercial real estate asset.
 Depending on the syndication structure, it is possible for there to be more than one General Partner in a deal.

 17. Limited Partner